GianlucaMinoprio/Tap2Pay-Wallet/README.md

 ### Installation:

 1. Clone the repository to your local machine.
-2. Navigate to the root directory and run:
+2. Navigate to the AppMobile directory and run:
    ```bash
    yarn install
    # or